 Although face-to-face tours have returned, tenants have seen the convenience of virtual tours.
 In other words, they’ve gotten used to the way showings were done during the pandemic.
 Eventually, tenants will want to see virtual tours along with the listing.

-If you have a vacant property that you’re planning on renting out in 2022, consider hiring a property management company that can help create a virtual tour.
+If you have a vacant property that you’re planning on renting out after the pandemic, consider hiring a property management company that can help create a virtual tour.
 Even if your tenants will visit your property in person, having a virtual tour in your listing can be an advantage.

 #5 Increase in Rent